 © Crown copyright used under the terms of the Open Government License.

-To make the statistics more meaningful to you when choosing where to have your baby, all statistics types except planned caesarean/ spent time in labour have been adjusted to show percentages as a proportion of women who spent time in labour.
+All statistics types except planned caesarean/ spent time in labour have been adjusted to show percentages as a proportion of women who spent time in labour.

 Maternity statistics for Scotland are based on the number of live births.
 Statistics are derived from Births in Scottish Hospitals and are published by ISD Scotland.

-© copyright NHS National Services Scotland for the NHS Scotland and its agents.
+© Copyright NHS National Services Scotland for the NHS Scotland and its agents.
 See the original data on the ISD website.

-To make the statistics more meaningful to you when choosing where to have your baby, all statistics types except planned caesarean/spent time in labour have been adjusted to show percentages as a proportion of women who spent time in labour.
+All statistics types except planned caesarean/spent time in labour have been adjusted to show percentages as a proportion of women who spent time in labour.
 Rounding during this process may have led to small inaccuracies in rates shown.